 The cemetery is open at all hours.
 There are steps up to the entrance gate from the road.

 There is no designated parking area as such.
 The cemetery is located on a country road and visitors are reminded to take care when moving about by parked vehicles and crossing the road to and from the cemetery entrance.

 German military graves are looked after by the German war graves agency called the Volksbund Deutsche Kriegsgräberfürsorge (VDK).
 See our page about the German war graves agency, how it came about and the work that it carries out at:

 See our article about the recovery of German soldiers buried during the war from the battlefields of Flanders:

 Volksbund Deutsche Kriegsgräberfürsorge (VDK).
 See our page about the German war graves agency at:

-(1) Photograph courtesy of Bridgeen Fox (Private Collection)
+(1) Photograph courtesy of the late Bridgeen Fox (Private Collection)